freerange/site/README.md

 If you're not sure, just look at some of the other snips in `soup/blog`.

+## Including a snip in the sitemap

+The site map is generated on the fly and includes any page with:

+    :is_page: true

 ## Updating CSS

 The `*.css` files are generated from `*.less` files in `public/stylesheets`.
 You can regenerate a specific file using a command like: